 Think of this section as a vet visit for your yard, get the right diagnosis before reaching for medicine.

 • Straw or Hay Bales – Fluff and spread for instant traction.
-Swap out as it breaks down or blows away.
+Swap out as it breaks down.

-• Pine Pellets or Pine Flakes – Sold as stall bedding; they puff into sawdust that gulps up puddles.
-Rake and compost when saturated.
+• Pine Pellets – Sold as stall bedding; they puff into sawdust that gulps up puddles.

-• Sand – Easy to dump, cheaper than gravel.
-Perfect for short-haired pups; not so great for long coats.
+• Sand – Easy to dump and cheaper than gravel.
+Perfect for short-haired pups.

-• Rubber Stall Mats – Heavy, interlocking, and hose-cleanable, ideal outside the back door.
+• Rubber Stall Mats – Heavy, interlocking, and hose-cleanable.

 • Temporary Fencing – Simple garden mesh reroutes Fido for a couple of weeks, giving grass a breather.

-These tricks won’t solve drainage, but they’ll rescue your weekend while you plan the big overhaul.
+These tricks won’t solve deep drainage issues, but they are effective muddy yard solutions while you plan the big overhaul.

 Ready for a real fix?
-Follow this roadmap from soggy disaster to dog-friendly paradise.
+Follow this roadmap to create a dog friendly ground cover system that lasts.

-1. Check the Slope – Your lawn should tilt about 2 % away from the house.
-Place a 4-foot level on a straight 2×4 to eyeball the grade.
+1. Check the Slope – Your lawn should tilt about 2% away from the house.

-3. Extend Downspouts – Snap on a flexible pipe, send rainwater to a dry well or rain garden, and stop the waterfall at the foundation.
+3. Extend Downspouts – Send rainwater to a dry well or rain garden.

 A solid foundation keeps the top layer from turning into quicksand.

-• Crushed Limestone or Road Base – Packs tight, drains well, even helps neutralize urine odor.
+• Crushed Limestone – Packs tight, drains well, and neutralizes urine odor.

-• Washed Sand – Cushiony under artificial turf, but needs edging so it doesn’t wander.
+• Washed Sand – Cushiony under artificial turf.

-Spread 3–4 inches and tamp it down like you mean it.
+Spread 3–4 inches and tamp it down firmly.

 1. Pea Gravel (⅜-inch)